-The fact you’ll be able to see numerous buildings dating from colonial times all across Vietnam speaks enough about the influence of glorious French colonial style on the Vietnamese architecture.
+The fact you’ll be able to see numerous buildings dating from colonial times all across Vietnam.
+They speak enough about the influence of glorious French colonial style on the Vietnamese architecture.
 Even though not all of the buildings have succeeded to keep their original appearance, a number of them were beautifully renovated, without having their authentic beauty taken away.

-Some of the places in the country that have kept this charming French spirit for all this time are Hanoi and Dalat, and in this post, we’re showing you some of the most beautiful buildings with the obvious colonial influence, as the rare positive sides of the French presence in Vietnam through the history.
+Some of the places in the country that have kept this charming French spirit for all this time are Hanoi and Dalat.
+In this post, we’re showing you some of the most beautiful buildings.
+With the obvious colonial influence, as the rare positive sides of the French presence in Vietnam through the history.

 National Museum of Vietnamese History, Hanoi

-The creator of this architectural masterpiece was Ernest Hebrard, who was known for combining Vietnamese architecture with French and Chinese elements.
+The creator of this architectural masterpiece was Ernest Hebrard.
+He was known for combining Vietnamese architecture with French and Chinese elements.
 Nowadays, this building is home to the imperial Vietnamese jewelry, Hindu statues from Khmer and Champa kingdoms, bronzes from the Dong Son culture and various displays.

 Hoa Lo Prison Museum, Hanoi